Everyone

 Check the right amount of notice has been given.

-If you did not mean to resign – or have changed your mind – talk to your employer as soon as possible.
+If you did not mean to – or have changed your mind – talk to your employer as soon as possible.

-Confirm that the employee wants to resign.
+Confirm that the wants to resign.

 You can ask to withdraw your resignation – but your employer doesn’t have to agree to the request.

-Calculate final pay and entitlements.
+Calculate and entitlements.

 Collect any company property.